paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 After ~30 secs, the Stack will reach a "Status" of "UPDATE_COMPLETE".

 NOTE: Your intent for this Update operation was simply to renew the Certificate so, technically, no parameter changes are required.
-However CloudFormation will reject the Update unless at least parameter is changed.
+However CloudFormation will reject the Update unless at least one parameter is changed.
 The parameter named **"UpdateTrigger"**, which serves no other functional purpose, exists to solve this problem.

 ## Reviewing your post-renewal results (TLSPC)